sesh/ready/README.md

 - SSL connection fails when using TLS 1.1
 - SSL connection fails when using TLS 1.0
 - DNS CAA should be enabled
+- DNS CAA should include accounturi
+- DNS CAA should include validationmethods
 - Response should be a 200 (after redirects)

 ### Potential / WIP